ArthurEOrtiz/train-tracker/Documentation/project-log.md

   * [Google Maps & Google Places In React](https://www.youtube.com/watch?v=WZcxJGmLbSo) - This YouTube tutorial is 2 years old but uses plain javascript in React.

   1924

   * Trying to figure out how to deploy markers, knowing that the CTA API will provide the lat and lng information required.

+### 20221106

+  1057

+  * Exploring Google markers some more to display train stations